TROON CRUISING CLUB ~ CONSTITUTION Revised and Agreed at 64th AGM 30 January 2019

 5.2.3 The Council shall have power to make such Club Rules or changes to rules as it deems necessary giving notice of implementation on the Club notice board.

 5.2.4.
 The Council may appoint Convenors, and through the Convenors, sub-committees for particular activities or responsibilities and may delegate powers to them as it considers necessary.
 Each sub-committee shall be accountable to the Council through a Convenor.
-Any convenor shall retire having served for three years in their role.

 5.2.5.
 The Council may nominate at an AGM such Honorary Members as it considers appropriate and their election shall be by full members at the AGM.